 Be sure to follow the Leominster Recreation Department and Leominster Trail Stewards on Facebook for more trail information!

-We will snowshoe through Leominster State Forest to Rocky Pond and back.
+We will snowshoe through Leominster State Forest around Rocky Pond and back.

-At 12:00 noon, the activities begin with the guided hike/snowshoeing around Barrett Park starting at 1:30 pm.
+At 12:00 noon, the activities begin with the guided hike/snowshoeing around Barrett Park up Gardner Hill, to the waterfall and over to the new trails on the Veronica Russell conservation area starting at 1:30 pm.

 At 9:00 am meet at Barrett Park and carpool over to the Sterling trailhead.